Girl Who Can't Face The Sun Graduates From High School In The Light

 As KCAL9’s Stacy Butler reports, it was the longest walk of McCoy’s life.

 “I love all of it.
-I felt support and loved,” she said following the ceremony.
+I felt support and loved,” she said after the ceremony.

 The Dana Hills High School senior wanted to attend her own graduation.
-When she was named Homecoming Queen the event was designed around her needs.
+When she was named Homecoming Queen, the event was designed around her needs.

-Today, McCoy’s mom wanted her to graduate safely inside the gym.
+On Thursday, McCoy’s mom wanted her to graduate safely inside the gym.

 “She’d be the only one, she’d be special.
-And I thought she would love that, but that’s not what she wanted. she wanted to graduate with her friends,” her mom told Butler.
+And I thought she would love that, but that’s not what she wanted.
+She wanted to graduate with her friends,” her mom told Butler.

 RELATED LINK: Dana Point Teen Has Disease Forcing Her To Avoid The Sun — But Not Dreams Or Goals